kamilburda/batcher/dev/sections/Customization.md

 To exclude only specific color tags, edit this constraint and add the color tags for the `Color tags` option.
 For example, by adding a blue tag, all layers except the ones containing the blue tag will be processed.

-If a layer group has a color tag, it will normally not be excluded.
+If a group layer has a color tag, it will normally not be excluded.
-To also exclude layer groups with color tags, click on `More options` and check `Also apply to parent folders`.
+To also exclude group layers with color tags, click on `More options` and check `Also apply to parent folders`.

 ## Editing Procedures and Constraints